patrickneubauer/XMLText/README.md

+# From XML Schema to Xtext with XMLText
 ![Logo](http://xmltext.big.tuwien.ac.at/XMLTextLogo.png)
-# XMLText
-XMLText: From XML Schema to Xtext

 A multitude of Domain-Specific Languages (DSLs) have been implemented with XML Schemas.
 While such DSLs are well adopted and flexible, they miss modern DSL editor functionality.